-The Men’s Project aims to support boys and men to live respectful, accountable and fulfilling lives free from violence and other harmful behaviour through new approaches that improve men and boys wellbeing so that we see more good men, respectful relationships and safe communities.
+The Men’s Project supports men and boys to live respectful, accountable and fulfilling lives free from violence and other harmful behaviours.
+We do this through new approaches that improve men and boys’ wellbeing, so that we see more good men, respectful relationships, and safe communities.

 Jesuit Social Services has worked with men and boys for 45 years.
 We know that too many men and boys are in trouble and causing trouble.

 Boys and men are more likely to engage in risk-taking behaviour – reflected in higher rates of road accident fatalities, accidental drug-induced deaths, and higher rates of smoking tobacco.
 They have extremely high rates of suicide – six men suicide each day.
 And they are almost always the perpetrators of violence.
 95 per cent of victims – whether women or men – report experiencing violence at the hands of a man.